 I like the idea, but how do I turn my sunflowers into garden stakes?

-Once the flowers have completed their bloom and the plants start to die, simply dig up the sunflowers, remove all the leaves, and then carefully saw off the root balls and let the stalks dry out a bit.
+Once the flowers have completed their bloom and the plants start to die, it’s time to recycle your sunflowers.
+Simply dig up the sunflowers, remove all the leaves, and then carefully saw off the root balls.
+Once processed, let the stalks dry out a bit.
 The thicker stalks are obviously the strongest, but even some of the smaller stalks prove to be strong enough to help support lightweight vine-type plants in your garden.
-Keep in mind that sunflower stalks are not wood and they can be crushed or broken so it’s best to tie them to each other as often as possible in order to help distribute any weight that they will bear.
+Keep in mind that sunflower stalks are not solid wood.
+They can be crushed or broken so it’s best to tie them to each other as often as possible in order to help distribute any weight that they will bear.

 Once my sunflower stakes are ready, how do I use them in the garden?

 Really, just be creative and use them anywhere that you can.
-One thing you can do is take 3 or more stakes that are of equal size and length and arrange them in a tepee formation, tying them together at the top with some hearty twine or wire.
-Add short pieces for horizontal support if needed.
-Once you have your sunflower tepee, place it over the top of a vine and train the plant to crawl up the new sunflower cage.
+One thing you can do is take 3 or more stakes that are of equal size and length and arrange them in a tepee formation.
+Tie them together at the top with some hearty twine or wire, then add short pieces for horizontal support if needed.
+Once you have your sunflower tepee, place it over the top of a vine and train the plant to crawl up the new sunflower support cage.

 Another idea is to drive a few sturdy metal or wooden stakes into the ground and then use your sunflower stakes horizontally and diagonally to build out a nice little trellis.
 Don’t forget to tie the sunflower stakes together liberally in order to provide as much strength as possible.

-So why not save a few dollars and recycle your sunflower stalks all at the same time!
+So why not save a few dollars and recycle your sunflower stalks after enjoying the beautiful flowers!

 Have you ever used sunflower stalks in your garden?
 Please leave a comment and let me know your ideas.